emmittjames/Bananagrams/README.md

 * [Sample Images](#sample-images)

 ## General Info
-This desktop application will allow a user to play a mimic of the Bananagrams word game.
+This desktop application will allow a user to play a single-player mimic of the Bananagrams word game.
 #### Rules for playing: [https://bananagrams.com/blogs/news/how-to-play-bananagrams-instructions-for-getting-started](https://bananagrams.com/blogs/news/how-to-play-bananagrams-instructions-for-getting-started)

 ## Technologies